 Tom Farley Jr. and Tanner Colby.
 New York: Viking, 2008

 Chris Farley, a native of Madison, WI, attended Marquette University and graduated in 1986 with a degree in Communication Studies and a minor in Theater.
 Chris went on to become one of the most memorable members of Saturday Night Live, which in turn, led to greater fame as he began to star in a number of successful comedy films.
 Unfortunately, however, Chris suffered from alcoholism and drug addiction and in 1997, at the age of 33, he died of accidental drug overdose.
 This book is a collection of memories about Chris from many of those who knew him--his brothers, high school and college friends, fellow Second City and SNL actors, writers, and producers (Among the SNL personalities represented are David Spade, Chris Rock, Tim Meadows and Lorne Michaels).
 Chris’s Marquette years are covered and there are reflections from then College of Communication dean, Michael Price.
 Chris emerges as a loving, generous, genuinely talented, yet insecure individual who underwent numerous rehabilitation attempts to overcome his addictions.
 Ultimately, Chris was unable to take control of his life.
-Serving as a tribute to Chris, as well as a means of helping others, this book was co-written by Chris’s brother Tom, who recently spoke at Marquette University (click here for the Marquette Tribune article) and who serves as president and managing director of the Chris Farley Foundation, which helps educate young people about substance abuse and addiction.
+Serving as a tribute to Chris, as well as a means of helping others, this book was co-written by Chris’s brother Tom, who recently spoke at Marquette University and who serves as president and managing director of the Chris Farley Foundation, which helps educate young people about substance abuse and addiction.

 Recommended by Rose Trupiano, Research & Instructional Services Librarian